IRNAS/irnas-zephyr-template/doc/development/west_yml_usage.md

 one general thing in mind: you need to manually keep revisions of `sdk-nrf` and `sdk-zephyr` projects, as well as their imports in sync.

-1. Open `west.yml` file in `sdk-nrf` repository ([link](https://github.com/nrfconnect/sdk-nrf)).
+1. Open `west.yml` file in `sdk-nrf` ([repository](https://github.com/nrfconnect/sdk-nrf)).
+Make
-   Make sure that you select correct tag from selection from top-left drop-down menu.
+   sure that you select correct tag from selection from top-left drop-down menu.
 2. Check what repos are under `sdk-zepyhr` project's `name-allowlist`, those should match the repos in `west.yaml` of your project (and this template), under `sdk-zepyhr` project's `name-allowlist`.
 Most of the time they should be commented out, but depends.